-You roll over feeling hurt and resentful.
+You feel hurt and resentful.
 They broke the #1 rule every logical person should know!
 If someone scratches your back, you must scratch theirs!

-I mean, what rock have they been living under?
-Back scratching isn’t the only area where we see this kind of nonverbal agreement that shouldn’t even have to be spoken and everyone should just know.
+Back scratching isn’t the only area where you see this kind of nonverbal agreement that one would think shouldn’t have to be spoken and everyone should just know.

-- If you buy your wife flowers and chocolate, she’ll want to have sex with you, right?
+- If you buy your partner flowers and chocolate, they’ll want to have sex with you, right?

 - If you spend the evening making a delicious dinner for your partner, they’re bound to help you with the dishes, right?

 Is this starting to sound a bit ridiculous?
-Well, that’s because it is.
-Unless you married Mel Gibson in the movie What Women Want, chances are very high that your spouse can’t read your mind.
+Your spouse can’t read your mind.

 You have to ask for what you need

 Why is it so hard to ask for what you want?
 Like, with spoken and specific words—not just unspoken signals or secret codes?